adjust/cocos2dx_sdk/doc/android/android.md

 you are planning to run retargeting or re-engagement campaigns with deep links.

-For each activity that accepts deep links, find the `onCreate` method and add the folowing call to adjust:
+For each activity that accepts deep links, find the `onCreate` method and add the following call to adjust:

 ```java
 protected void onCreate(Bundle savedInstanceState) {